VenInf/nup23exam/README.md

 This HTTP server uses H/1.1337 HTTP version that is unsupported in most browsers.
 Start from / and follow the instructions to get your flag.

+P.S.
+Do chmod 755 for Linux/OSX and [disable Gatekeeper](https://disable-gatekeeper.github.io/) for OSX.

 #### WIFI - 15% ( 150 points )

 You're given a pcap file with captured WIFI traffic.
 Using all the tools you may find on the Internet, decrypt the